vanaf1979/100-days-of-code/README.md

 - Seobox site: Added the main navigation.
 - Seobox site: Added the footer.
 - Seobox plugin: Added canonical field.
+- Seobox plugin: Added hooks to write the meta tags.

 **Thoughts:** When stuck, move on to other parts of the task.